resonatehq-examples/example-kafka-worker-py/README.md

 The Resonate Application Node (record processor) pulls messages off the queue in the order in which the are placed there (FIFO) and kicks off a operation for each message that it pulls off.

 Once a processing workflow indicates that there are no more rows to delete associated with the tombstone ID, it will put a new message onto a different topic / queue which we can assume will be monitored by some other processing node that might notify someone or something that the data is deleted.
 The message on that topic / queue will include the offset of produced message.
-This will enable us to see how the ordering changed from first of the tombstone topic / queue to first onto the processed topic / queue.
+This will enable us to see how the ordering changed with the first message off of the tombstone topic / queue to the first message onto the processed topic / queue.

 The Resonate SDK is built so that new processing workflows can be invoked at any time, even if existing processing workflows are in progress.